7 Ingredients To Make Your Blog Post Super Tasty + Free Blog Template

 Or it could look something like this:

 You’ve stopped people from scrolling past your post with your tasty headline.
-Now your Sub Headline is the outstretched morsel on a toothpick for your readers to chew on.
+Great!
+Now your Sub Headline (aka Sub-Head) is the outstretched morsel on a toothpick for your readers to chew on.
 And if you’ve balanced the flavours just right, your audience will keep reading.

-TIP: The flavours in your Sub Headline should be balanced with enough info to show what niche problem you are solving, and how you solve that exact problem for them.
+TIP: The flavours in your Sub Head should be balanced with enough info to show what niche problem you are solving, and how you solve that exact problem for them.

-A mouth-watering image can be just as powerful at grabbing your readers’ attention before they register any of the words on the page.
+A mouth-watering image can be just as powerful at grabbing your readers’ attention before they even register a word on the page.
 Our brains are always looking to apply solutions to our own problems and images containing powerful emotions can be the bridge between your reader’s problem and your solution.

 Therefore images of people exuding overwhelmingly positive emotions such as large smiles, hands in the air, dancing poses, groups of people laughing, have the ability to make people feel like your solution could make them that happy.